Friday, August 6, 2010

 Techie Terms Made Simple: What Is Cloud Computing?

-is simply a term used to describe internet-based applications that are stored and accessed via a web browser instead of a server or computer at your location.
+Cloud computing is simply a term used to describe internet-based applications that are stored and accessed via a web browser instead of a server or computer at your location.
 Over the last couple of years, there has been a HUGE movement towards companies using “cloud-based” applications because lost data is more easily recovered and remote workers can conveniently access information.
 As a result, costs for hardware and support are drastically lowered.

 One “cloud” application we encourage our clients to consider is